Skip to content

 1 / 1

-[Externally verified] HCV assessments are available for some, but not all, of estates planted since January 2015.
-The remaining area, PT ANJ Agri Kebun Kemitraan Binanga, was deemed unsatisfactory for planting by HCVRN and the company reports it will not plant on it.
-An HCV assessment and approval per the High Conservation Value Resource Network (HCVRN) is a mandatory prerequisite before clearing land and planting.
+[Externally verified] The HCV assessments are available for some, but not for all estates planted since January 2015.
+The remaining area of PT ANJ Agri Kebun Kemitraan Binanga was deemed unsatisfactory for planting by HCVRN and the company reports it commits to not develop that area.
+An HCV assessment and approval as per the High Conservation Value Resource Network (HCVRN) is a mandatory prerequisite before clearing land and planting.

 • Y